daniel-p-gonzalez/bon/docs/ch01-03-quick-tour.md

 end
 ```

-This allows us to ask the compiler to enforce safe access to data, rather than relying on proper use of conventions, for example checking null pointers before dereferencing them.
+Using this `option` type allows us to ask the compiler to enforce safe access to data, rather than relying on proper use of conventions (for example remembering to check for null pointers before dereferencing them).
 The usefulness of variants extends beyond simple types like `option` however, which we'll see when we look at lists next.

 ### Lists